-BBC's methodology for the District impact fee includes the following tasks:
+BBC's methodology for NMFRD impact fee includes the following tasks:

 - 1. Quantify the fire infrastructure standards and investments needed to maintain the current level of service; - 2.
-Develop estimates of the District's current land use pattern; and - 3.
+Account for outstanding debt, net-out of District total replacement value; - 3.
+Develop estimates of the District's current service demand by development type (based on calls for service); and - 4.
 Calculate the fire protection infrastructure costs per unit of development (per household, or per square foot of commercial development).

 Fire infrastructure.
 A conservative method of establishing the District's current level of service for fire protection is to quantify its financial investment in infrastructure and capital equipment.
-Specifically, the district has four types of capital infrastructure related spending that should be included in a calculation of current infrastructure investment:
+Specifically, NMFRD has five types of capital infrastructure related spending that should be included in a calculation of current infrastructure investment:

-- Land and buildings including the single District station; - Major apparatus such as fire engines and specialized vehicles; - A variety of life-saving and fire-fighting apparatus located at the fire station or on pieces of equipment; - The cost of this impact fee study.
+- Land and buildings including eight stations, a fire training center and headquarter facility; - Major apparatus such as fire engines and specialized vehicles located at each station; - Radios, computers and specialized communication equipment; - A variety of life-saving and fire-fighting apparatus located at individual fire stations or on pieces of equipment; and - The cost of this impact fee study.

-Figure II-1 on the following page presents the District's current capital infrastructure.
-Replacement values are based on information provided by the District, including a detailed description of the District's capital assets from OneBeacon Insurance.
+Figure II-1 on the following page presents the District's current capital infrastructure by type.
+Replacement values are based on information provided by NMFRD, including a detailed description of the District's capital assets from Colorado Special Districts Property and Liability Pool; fixed asset costs and depreciated values; and planned capital investments.

-As discussed earlier in this report, only the District's equity share of assets can be included in the impact fee calculation (i.e., debt used to finance fire stations or vehicle must be excluded).5 Presently, the District does not have any capital or equipment leases.
+As discussed earlier in this report, only the District's equity share of assets can be included in the impact fee calculation; debt used to finance fire stations, vehicles and/or other equipment must be excluded.5 Presently, the District has \$25.7 million in outstanding debt as described below: